 Hilson Emily Darkenwald

-Hilson Emily Darkenwald, age 92, passed away peacefully April 2nd at a skilled nursing facility in Bellingham, WA under the loving comfort and care of nurses and assistants.
+Hilson Emily Darkenwald, age 92, passed away April 2nd in Bellingham, WA.

 She was born May 22, 1927 in Saint John’s, Newfoundland, Canada to Edward and Elizabeth (Lay) Carberry.